breinke27/breinke27/README.md

 - 👋 Hi, I’m @breinke27
-- 🌱 I’m a data engineer at a tech consulting company.
 - ⚾️ Data Engineer @dataBase Sabermetrics (Baseball Tracking App)
 - 🔥 I'm currently pursuing new projects in web development and software engineering.
 <!---